LuminosityX/MMT-Retrieval/README.md

 #### Our Fine-Tuned Image-Text Retrieval Models
 We publish our jointly trained fine-tuned models.
-They can be used both to encode images and text in a multimodal embedding space and to cross-encode pairs for a pairwise similarity.
+They can be used both to encode images and text in a multimodal embedding space and to cross-encode pairs for a pairwise similarity.(交叉编码成对相似性???)

 | Model | URL |
 |-------|-----|